MadisonEvans94/Software-Apprentice-Challenge/README.md

 This shouldn't take more than 2-3 hours to complete.
 Please reach out if you have any questions.
 Good luck!

+> Important Note: to run, you need to create a .env file with `REACT_APP_API_URL=http://localhost:3000/fakeDataSet` listed as a variable

 ## Project Requirements:

 1. use React to create a view with cards for each ad with the following information: Campaign, Adset, Creative, Spend, Impressions, Clicks, Results